Alejogb1/job-board/blog-data/cannot-open-datafile-ssis-package-via-ssms.md

 One classic issue I've seen a lot is the permissions puzzle It happens when the SQL Server service account running the SSIS package doesn't have the right read or write privileges on the directory or the actual file This is usually the most common culprit it's especially true if you moved the package or files from one server to another or if the file resides on a network share

-Okay here is what you need to do first check this right away
+ here is what you need to do first check this right away

 1 Verify that the SQL Server service account has the required file permissions For this you usually need to go to Services msc find the SQL Server Integration Services service and check the user it's running under this user needs permissions to the directory that contains the data file if you have a network share verify share permissions are also correct